 Additionally, at the head office of the Canadian branch, the representatives must also display the name of the parent company.
 Branches are also required to obtain VAT numbers in Canada.

-Taxation of branches in Canada
+Taxation of branches in Canada in 2023

 - a 25% rate on the net income the non-resident company earns through the branch in Canada, provided that the income is not reinvested in the branch;